Version 0.9.9

 - Various improvements to document formatting and scaling, especially for wide windows

-- All representations trigger dark mode in full screen for easier reading; window translucency, outside of page margins, is now supported and enabled by default (but can be disabled in Settings)
+- All representations trigger dark mode in full screen for easier reading; window translucency, outside of

 - App-generated PDFs are cropped tighter for display but wider for print or PDF export